WeeHorse/some-js-modules/README.md

 # some-js-modules
-Just a loose collection of code snippets and modules
+Just a loose collection of code snippets and modules.

 ## access-manager
 This module is published on NPM (not in this repo).
 Frequently updated.